Waldemar R. Röhrbein

 Waldemar R. Röhrbein (9 September 1935 – 5 October 2014) was a German historian.
 He worked as a museum director in Lower Saxony, his last post being from 1976 to 1997 at the Historisches Museum Hannover, and was president of the Homeland Federation of Lower Sachsony.
 He contributed to encyclopedias about Hanover's history and culture.

 Life

-Born in Hanover, Röhrbein grew up in the rural Letter.
+Born in Hanover, Röhrbein grew up in rural Letter.
 He studied history, English language and literature, education and philosophy at the universities of Göttingen and Hamburg.
 In the winter semester 1964/65 he was awarded his doctorate at the University of Göttingen with his thesis Hamburg und der hannoversche Verfassungskonflikt, 1837–1840.
 In 1965 he joined the museum service.